ascherer/cwebbin/README.txt

 %%% HOW TO CREATE THE BINARIES %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 [UNIX/Linux, GCC] The current setup of CWEBbin has been created on a Linux PC
-	running Linux Mint 17.2 including the gcc 4.8.4 compiler and the TeXLive 2015 system.
+	running GNU/Linux including the gcc/g++ compiler and the TeXLive system.
 Any similar setup should also work.
 All set?
 	-- Then proceed as follows:

 	1. Check the entries in Makefile.unix for local conditions like a